rancher/fleet/docs/webhook.md

 ![](./assets/webhook.png)

-Configuring secret is optional.
-This is used to validate webhook payload as payload should not be trusted by default.
+Configuring a secret is optional.
+This is used to validate the webhook payload as the payload should not be trusted by default.
-If your webhook server is public accessible to internet then it is recommended to configure.
+If your webhook server is publicly accessible to the Internet, then it is recommended to configure the secret.
 If you do configure the secret, follow step 3.

 !!! note